sonocotta/esp-luma-drive/README.md

 Due to the limit in PWM channels on the ESP32-C3, you can't use all 10 drivers at the same time, you can still use a secondary set in binary mode though

-### Home Assistant - media player
+### Home Assistant - light device

-One simple way that ESP Luma Drive can be used in the Home Assistant is by using a media player device.
+One simple way that ESP Luma Drive can be used in the Home Assistant is by using a light device.
 [Yaml config](/firmware/esphome) will get you started.
 Below are the configuration steps that you need to do in the HA itself.

 | Step | Screenshot |
 |------|------------|